 (b) does not include a wheelchair, wheeled recreational device, wheeled toy, or any vehicle with an auxiliary motor capable of generating a power output over 200 watts (whether or not the motor is operating);

 Under these rules, pedicabs, penny farthings, and tricycles are all considered to be bicycles.
 However, vehicles such as wheelchairs, wheeled toys and scooters are not considered to be bicycles.

-Bicycles may be fitted with an auxiliary source of power provided the motor is not capable of generating a power output of more than 200 watts.
-If the motor is not the auxiliary source of power, or the motor’s power output exceeds 200 watts, then the bicycle is a motor vehicle.
+Bicycles may be fitted with an auxiliary source of power (i.e. the primary motive force comes from pedalling) provided the motor is not capable of generating a power output of more than 200 watts.
+If the motor is not an auxiliary source of power, or the motor’s power output exceeds 200 watts, then the bicycle is a motor vehicle.
 The rider will be required to hold a motorcycle license and have the vehicle registered before it can be used on the road network, including footpaths and bicycle paths.

 I am going to South Australia for two weeks ...
 Regarding the insurance cover members of Bike Tas get, is there anything I need to carry, to present in the event of an incident/accident?